thesevyteam/sevy/README.md

 npm install
 ```

 2. Create a `.env` file in the `booking.sevy` directory and add the necessary environment variables.
-You can use the one provided with the report submission.
+You can use the one provided with the report submission and update the mysql values to yours.

 3. Start the `booking.sevy` service by running the following command: